subilal/Handwriting_recognition/README.md

 - `python Classifier\train_network.py` -> for training the network

-- `python mainClassifier.py` -> for classification
+- `python mainClassifier.py` -> for classification.
+Input file must be manually typed in.

 ## Samples